goodeggs/bites/src/documents/posts/2014-07-15-service-design-panel.html.md

 Join us for a conversation on the challenges, learnings and opportunities in designing for these kinds of services.

-This event is a panel discussion with leaders in design from AirBnb, Good Eggs and Lyft.
+This event is a panel discussion with leaders in design from Airbnb, Good Eggs and Lyft.

 Andrew Schapiro, _Design Lead, AirBnB_<br/>
 Robin Bigio, _Creative Director, Good Eggs_<br/>